Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

 One can check that the fusion rules and modular data are all invariant under this symmetry.

 However, by directly checking the definition of the symmetry action, we find that this $\mathbb{Z}_2$ symmetry is not fractionalizable.
 In other words, it is impossible to fractionalize the symmetry in a manner as described in Sec.~\ref{sec:symmetryfrac}.
 Therefore, the symmetry is obstructed.
-Notice that because the Rep$(\mathbb{D}_{10})$ category is not modular, we can not directly relate the obstruction to an obstruction class in $H^3_\rho(G, \mathcal{A})$.
-However, the group automorphism can actually be turned into a topological $\mathbb{Z}_2$ symmetry in the quantum double $\text{D}(G)$, which restricts to the obstructed symmetry in the Rep category and therefore is also obstructed.
+Notice that because the Rep$(\mathbb{D}_{10})$ category is not modular, we can not directly relate the obstruction to an obstruction class in $H^3_{[\rho]}(\mathbb{Z}_{2}, \mathcal{A})$.
+However, as described in Sec. \ref{sec:PSG}, the group outer automorphism can actually be turned into a topological $\mathbb{Z}_2$ symmetry of the quantum double $\text{D}(\mathbb{D}_{10})$.
+Restricting this topological symmetry to the charge sector of $\text{D}(\mathbb{D}_{10})$, i.e. the $\text{Rep}(\mathbb{D}_{10})$ category, is precise the obstructed symmetry action described, and thus the topological symmetry action on $\text{D}(\mathbb{D}_{10})$ is also obstructed.

-\acknowledgements We would like to thank M. Hermele, A.~Kitaev, M. Metlitski, V.~Ostrik, J.~Slingerland, M.~Titsworth, and K.~Walker for enlightening discussions and especially X.~Cui, C.~Galindo, and J.~Plavnik for sharing unpublished work.
-M.C. would like to thank Y.-Z.~You for help on figures.
+\acknowledgements We would like to thank M.~Hermele, A.~Kitaev, M.~Metlitski, V.~Ostrik, J.~Slingerland, M.~Titsworth, and K.~Walker for enlightening discussions and especially X.~Cui, C.~Galindo, and J.~Plavnik for sharing unpublished work.
+We would like to thank A.~Tran and Y.-Z.~You for help on figures.
+This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.

 \emph{Note added}: During the preparation of this manuscript, we learned of related unpublished works~\cite{Fidkowski-unpublished,Teo-unpublished}.